Can Cats Eat Peanut Butter?

 Xylitol and Dogs...
 A Deadly Combination

-Again, we want to stress that Xylitol, an ingredient found in many peanut butter brands, is EXTREMELY toxic to dogs.
-Pet owners must make sure that any peanut butter product that they purchase does not contain this deadly ingredient.
+Again, we want to stress that xylitol, an ingredient found in many peanut butter brands, is EXTREMELY toxic to dogs.
+Pet owners must make sure that any peanut butter products they purchase does not contain this deadly ingredient.

 Dogs Allergic to Peanuts